Kondapi

 Kondapi is a village in Prakasam district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Kondapi mandal in Kandukur revenue division.

 Assembly constituency

 Kondapi is an assembly constituency in Andhra Pradesh.
 There are 2,01,898 registered voters in Kondepi constituency according to statistics in 2009 elections.
 DSBV Swamy of TDP is the present MLA.

-Villages under kondapi mandal

-List of villages under the kondapi mandal.